 As the disease progresses, the symptoms will become more serious.
 Classic symptoms of meningitis, such as stiff neck, headache, and light sensitivity, are not always present in meningeal tuberculosis.
 Instead, you may experience the following symptoms:

 Your doctor will perform a physical exam and ask you about your symptoms and medical history.

-Your doctor may order additional tests if they think you have symptoms of TB meningitis.
-This may include a lumbar puncture (spinal tap).
+Your doctor may order more tests if they think you have symptoms of TB meningitis.
+These may include a lumbar puncture, also known as a spinal tap.
 They’ll collect fluid from your spinal column and send it to a laboratory for analysis to confirm your condition.